Premium Bench Plane Study

 • 12-20 pan head frog locking screws replaces the fillister screw

-• Same iron trademark as the type 1 except USA and size are spread out.
+• Iron trademark has USA and size spread out

 Type 2